satwikkansal/wtfpython/README.md

   (tuple, list)
   ```

 - Unlike `sorted`, the `reversed` method returns an iterator.
 Why?
-Because sorting requires the iterator to be either modified in-place or use extra container (a list), whereas reversing can simple work by iterating from the last index to the first.
+Because sorting requires the iterator to be either modified in-place or use an extra container (a list), whereas reversing can simply work by iterating from the last index to the first.

 - So during comparison `sorted(y) == sorted(y)`, the first call to `sorted()` will consume the iterator `y`, and the next call will just return an empty list.